 - Brands must focus on highly personalized events and forging personal connections with attendees.

 The world is heating up – both figuratively and literally.
-Concerns around climate change have been one of the major themes of 2019 as an increasing number of individuals and corporations make a commitment to lessen their impact on the environment.
+Concerns around climate change have been one of the major themes of the past decade as an increasing number of individuals and corporations make a commitment to lessen their impact on the environment.

 This eco-friendly approach has spilled over into the world of events, which traditionally has been a fairly wasteful industry – just think about all the plastic water bottles and catering waste, not to mention the merchandise and freebies that often get thrown away as soon as the event is over.